Cloud computing can be the right solution for your organization for a variety of reasons. But which type of cloud will best meet your company’s needs?

 When a company is thinking about moving (or continuing to move) IT infrastructure and functionality to the cloud, it’s usually for one or more of these reasons:

-- Simplicity and efficiency — Organizations get the benefit of advanced hardware and software capabilities without the work of continually managing, maintaining, and upgrading the infrastructure.
+- For simplicity and efficiency — The cloud offers the benefits of advanced hardware and software capabilities without the work of continually managing, maintaining, and upgrading infrastructure.

-- Smaller in-house IT staff — With less infrastructure to manage, budget dollars can be allocated elsewhere.
-A smaller staff also means less time and effort spent on training internal teams on new-technology best practices.
+- To reduce the size of your in-house IT staff — With less infrastructure to manage, you can spend budget dollars elsewhere.
+A smaller staff also means less time and effort training internal teams on new-technology.

-- OpEx with monthly billing — Even though transitioning to the cloud doesn’t lower overall IT expenses for companies that need computing power all the time (despite what cloud companies say in their marketing), it replaces unpredictable CapEx to a more predictable OpEx.
+- To move to OpEx monthly billing — Even though transitioning to the cloud doesn’t lower overall IT expenses for companies that need computing power all the time (despite marketing claims), subscription services replace unpredictable CapEx with a more predictable OpEx.

-- Scalability — Cloud computing options let companies opt in when they need extra computing power and opt out when they don’t.
+- For scalability — Cloud computing options let you opt-in when you need extra computing power and opt-out when you don’t.
 For developers and companies with a fluid workforce, this is especially beneficial.

-Depending on your business objectives, the type of cloud you choose matters.
+Depending on the reasons you want to move to the cloud, the type of cloud you choose makes a difference.

 1. Cloud Applications